-- PCP1: To have regard to relevant legislation and guidelines in respect of planning and consenting of transmission infrastructure development projects, and make provision for any policies for the provision of transmission infrastructure set out in these documents.
-In particular, to have regard to the National Planning Framework and future Regional Spatial and Economic Strategies. - PCP2: To have regard to precedent arising from decisions of the Competent Authorities, and of the High Court in Judicial Review of decisions, relating to the planning and consenting of transmission infrastructure development projects, including matters of EIA and AA. - PCP3: To promote sustainable grid development by balancing complex and/or competing technical, economic and environmental goals and priorities in decision-making.
+PCP1: To comply with relevant legislation and have regard to guidelines in respect of planning and consenting of transmission infrastructure development projects, and make provision for any policies for the provision of transmission infrastructure set out in these documents.
+In particular, to have regard to the National Planning Framework and future Regional Spatial and Economic Strategies.

+PCP2: To have regard to precedent arising from decisions of the Competent Authorities, and of the High Court in Judicial Review of decisions, relating to the planning and consenting of transmission infrastructure development projects, including matters of EIA and AA.

+PCP3: To promote sustainable grid development by balancing complex and/or competing technical, economic and environmental goals and priorities in decision-making.